m-t-chang/simple-bus-arrivals-sg/readme.md

 -   can "Save to Desktop" on mobile - shows good icon and name
 -   clicking a card expands it to show more details
 -   geolocation: bus stop picker is sorted by distance from user, showing closest bus stops first
+-   pop-out kebab menu for additional settings and info

 -   MVP:
 -   choose bus stop via dropdown